What Are Pecans?

 Most of the fat found in pecans is a healthy type called monounsaturated fat.
-Eating foods with monounsaturated fat instead of foods high in saturated fats (like potato chips) can help lower levels of bad LDL cholesterol.
+Eating foods with monounsaturated fat instead of foods high in saturated fats (like potato chips) can help lower levels of the bad type of cholesterol, low-density lipoprotein (LDL) cholesterol.
 Keeping your LDL cholesterol low cuts down your risk of having a stroke or heart attack.

 Studies have shown that nuts can help prevent heart disease in people with diabetes.
 Snacking on an ounce of nuts when hungry helps you feel full, making it easier to avoid high-carb foods and keep blood sugars in check.

 Pecans have a very low glycemic index, which means that eating them does not cause a spike in blood sugar, even in people with diabetes.
 Eating pecans can even offset the effects of higher glycemic index foods when eaten as part of the same meal.